Top Tourist Attractions and Things to do in London (U.K)

-A student city located in central south of England, Oxford is a fantastic day trip from London if you’re interested to see more fine architecture and feel the university vibe.
-It wil take you only roughly about an hour to get to Oxford from London.
+A student city located in the central south of England, Oxford is a fantastic day trip from London if you’re interested to see more fine architecture and feel the university vibe.
+It will take you only roughly about an hour to get to Oxford from London.

 Known for its natural hot springs, Bath is best known for its (ironic enough) – its Roman Bath Houses.
-For only about an hour and a half away from London, you’ll transport yourself to the country side wilsth surrounded with undeniably beautiful architecture in Bath.
+For only about an hour and a half away from London, you’ll transport yourself to the countryside wilst surrounded with undeniably beautiful architecture in Bath.

 Practical information and London travel tips

 Not only it is the home of the Beatles, Your Majesty the Queen, and the ever-so-famous and iconic structures such as the Big Ben and the London Tower, but it is also a unique capital to visit as it offers so much more than what you can see.
 Go wander around and taste its famous fish and chips or get lost in its vast streets, you’ll certainly find so many things that will interest you immensely.